 This tip will blow your mind if you do a lot of traveling with your family.

-Oftentimes when you stay in a hotel or Airbnb, the only place to leave your toothbrush is directly on the bathroom counter.
+Oftentimes when you stay in a hotel room or Airbnb, the only place to leave your toothbrush and toothpaste is directly on the bathroom counter.
 Now I don’t know about you, but having my toothbrush bristles that close to a flat surface makes me feel a little squeamish.

 But we have the solution!